Advantech-IIoT/node-red-contrib-atplatform/README.md

  - Input `{"All": true}`, or `{"OSVer":true}`, or others in `msg.payload` to `Platform` node for triggering it to print platform information (use the topic selected from user input string).

 ## Test Platform
- - Windows 10 Enterprise LTSB with node.js 6.10.1
+ - Windows 10 Enterprise LTSC with node.js 18.14.1

 ## History
- - 3.0.0 - November 2019 : repack
+ - 3.0.1 - June 2023 : update bundleDependencies
  - 1.1.5 - October 2017 : Initial Release

 ## License
-Copyright 2019 ADVANTECH Corp. under [the Apache 2.0 license](LICENSE).
+Copyright 2023 ADVANTECH Corp. under [the Apache 2.0 license](LICENSE).